dataset-ninja/afo/README.md

 # AFO: Aerial Dataset of Floating Objects

-AFO is a dataset for object detection tasks.
+AFO is a dataset for object detection task.